25 Dec Critique Partners

 - We understand that each of us may be called to bring light to a different corner of the world; we’ll honor one another’s diversity and not try to fashion each other’s work after our own.

-- We agree to review materials in a timely manner and to submit work in a timely manner to encourage each to run the race as if to win.
+- We agree to review materials on time and to submit work on time to encourage each to run the race as if to win.

 - We agree to do good for others.
 This means sharing market openings, contest news, etc. We operate with an open hand.
 We are generous in receiving and in giving a critique.